LuDiAI AfterFix is an AI that builds road routes and air routes, transporting either mail or passengers.

 - May build more than one aircraft per route at once

-- Plans a maximum number of aircraft a route can support
+- Plans a maximum number of vehicles a route can support

 - Attaches road stations to existing airports